crossplane/crossplane/docs/guides/argo-cd-crossplane.md

 Argo CD version 2.4.8 or later with Crossplane.

 Argo CD synchronizes Kubernetes resource manifests stored in a Git repository with those running in a Kubernetes cluster (GitOps).
-There are different ways to cofigure how Argo CD tracks resources.
+There are different ways to configure

+how Argo CD tracks resources.
 With Crossplane, you need to configure Argo CD to use Annotation based resource tracking.
 See the [Argo CD docs](https://argo-cd.readthedocs.io/en/latest/user-guide/resource_tracking/) for additional detail.